HM Care Clinic

 4. Protein

-Protein is your ally.
-It promotes satiety, preserves lean muscle mass during weight loss, and has a minimal direct impact on blood sugar.
+Protein is an ally.
+It promotes satiety, helps preserve lean muscle mass during weight loss, and has a minimal direct impact on blood sugar.
 Look for at least 5–10g of protein per serving in snacks and meals.

 5. Sodium